 - To increase the strength of the pieces that need to be glued, you can make some inserts between the pieces, this will make the process easier.

-- It is not recommended to use melt adhesives with materials that can be deformed by hot temperature.
+- It is not recommended to use melt adhesives with materials that can be deformed by high temperatures.

 This process can improve greatly the appearance of the print, giving it a smooth and uniform look.
 Not only can you paint the model but you can also add covering that will contribute additional characteristics, like resistance to corrosion.

-- Prepare the surface of the print, sanding it to remove any imperfections and contribute to a uniform look.
+1. Prepare the surface of the printed part, sanding it to remove any imperfections and contribute to a uniform look.

-- Prime the object you want to print, this consists of adding a product on the surface that will improve the adhesion of the paint, remove any porosity left by the sanding and protect from corrosion.
+This consists of adding a coating product to the surface that will improve the adhesion of the paint, remove any porosity left by the sanding and protect from corrosion.

-This task can be done multiple times, leaving it to dry between each layer.
+- This task can be done multiple times, leaving it to dry between each layer in order to get a smooth surface for the paint.